dominiksinsaarland/domlin_fever/README.md

 ```
 or train the models with the steps above.

-if all the models are included, one can simply run the script predict.sh to label a file (each line should have a claim and an ID as required by the fever server)
+### predict new claims

+To predict new claims, run the following script.
+The script expects claims to be in the same format as the testset ("test.jsonl") of the FEVER shared task

 ```bash
 # predict new file